Frequently Asked Questions:

 What if I’m a skater — hockey, ice, roller or inline?

 Your skills transfer quite easily to the slopes.
 Similar muscles, balance except that you are going downhill so don’t have to push off to get momentum.
 You will be absolutely amazed how easily you take to skiboards, they were made by skaters originally and continue to handle just like skates.
-We would recommend the Easy Rider 79 cm, Jade 87 cm or Nomad 99 cm as these are the most skate-like.
+We would recommend the Easy Rider 79 cm, ZR 88 cm or Ecstatic 99 cm as these are the most skate-like.

 What about poles?